Text Link

 • Group sports, like soccer or basketball

-Why you should embrace movement
+Why you should embrace mindful movement in recovery

 1. It’s fun

-People often forget to take joy into account when exercising because they’re so focused on losing weight, losing fat, building muscle, or other outcomes.
+People often forget to take joy into account when exercising because they’re so focused on losing weight, building muscle, or reaching some other goal-oriented outcome.
 But movement can be extremely fun, especially when you take the time to figure out which activities appeal to you.
-You might find that you really love how dancing makes you feel, or, if you are more of a team sport kind of person, you may find pleasure in collaborating with your team.

 2. It’s a chance to reconnect with your body